 BA, MusB, MMus, MPhil, FRCO(CHM), ADCM, FTCL, LRAM, ARCM

-The City of Leicester Singers is a well established Choral Society who have been singing in the city for 50 years.
+The City of Leicester Singers is a well-established choral society which has been singing in the city since 1963.
 We celebrated our Golden Anniversary in 2014.
-We are a friendly choir, whose members who enjoy meeting to make music together.
-With some 70 members, we enjoy a wide range of music under the leadership of our conductor, Richard Archer – from well-known choral works, to The Beatles.
-Over recent years we have introduced the city to the work of contemporary composers, singing Chilcott’s Requiem in 2011, and giving the first performance in the East Midlands of Paul Mealor’s Stabat Mater in 2013.
-Our 50th anniversary concerts reflect the diversity of our repertoire, and will feature among many other things, Howard Goodall’s Eternal Light, and music from the Sixties.
+We are a friendly choir, whose members enjoy meeting to make music together.
+With some 60 members, we enjoy a wide range of music under the leadership of our conductor, Richard Archer, ranging from traditional choral music to excerpts from modern musicals.

 The choir's singing year is from September to June during which three major concerts are performed, including a Christmas Concert which supports local charities.
 In addition, we support the musical life of the city and county at various events throughout the year, including the annual Remembrance Day event.

 Whilst the choral repertoire is traditionally based, it also includes many other styles designed to provide different opportunities and challenges.
 Our concerts often involve professional soloists, brass bands and orchestras.

 We particularly like to encourage young musicians and singers.